th3alexdev/petcare/README.md

 This project was built using HTML, SASS and JavaScript.
  - Full adaptive to all devices.
- - It has fully functional Dark Mode.
+ - Fully functional Dark Mode.

+Also I used: Grid & Flexbox, BEM Methodology, Mobile-First workflow and Semantic HTML5 markup.

 ![Petcare Landing Page PNG](https://i.imgur.com/0UKhCp8.jpg)